gusc/Threads/README.md

 `Thread` methods:

+* `void send(const TCallable&)` - place a callabable object on the message queue
+* `void sendDelayed(const TCallable&, const std::chrono:milliseconds&)` - place a callabable object on the message queue and execute it after set delay time has elapsed
 * `void start()` - start running the thread (also automatically start run-loop)
 * `void stop()` - signal the thread to stop - this will make the thread stop accepting new messages, but it will still continue processing messages in the queue
 * `void join()` - wait for the thread to finish